Leading Up To Surgery

 Your breasts may appear very round and the skin tight and shiny with an upside-down appearance.
 It may take months for your breasts to assume a more relaxed and normal shape.

-Your incision line will go around your areolar and down your breasts in a straight line in a lollipop shape.
+Your incision line will go around your areola and down your breasts in a straight line in a lollipop shape.
 There is always a possibility that there will be an incision under your breast that looks like an anchor.
 Your surgeon will explain the likelihood of this during your consult.

 You may experience a small amount of bloody drainage at your incision site.
 You can use panty shields or sanitary pads, which are held in place by your bra, for drainage.
 This usually subsides in the first two to three days after surgery.